Joseph Jenckes Jr.: Imprisonment

 Sometime before 1660, after working with his father at the Saugus Iron Works, Jenckes moved to Concord to work at an iron smelting operation.
 When he returned to Lynn it was alleged that he made treasonous remarks in the Anchor Tavern against King Charles II of England who was to be crowned on April 23, 1661.
-Jenckes was arrested, imprisoned, and during a hearing on April 1, 1661, Jenckes was accused by Nicholas Pinion of saying that "if he hade the King heir, he wold cutte off his head and make a football of it."
-He was accused by Thomas Tower of saying "I should rather that his head were as his father's rather than he should come to England to set up popery there," an allusion to the 1649 beheading of Charles I. After seven weeks in prison, on May 22, 1661, the General Court of Massachusetts Bay Colony ruled in Jenckes's favor, citing his subsequent statement supporting the king.
+Jenckes was arrested and imprisoned.
+During his hearing on April 1, 1661, he was accused by Nicholas Pinion of saying that "if he hade the King heir, he wold cutte off his head and make a football of it" and by Thomas Tower of saying "I should rather that his head were as his father's rather than he should come to England to set up popery there," an allusion to the 1649 beheading of Charles I. After seven weeks in prison, on May 22, 1661, the General Court of Massachusetts Bay Colony ruled in Jenckes's favor, citing his subsequent statement supporting the king.
 The charges were dropped and he was released.
 The decision was recorded as follows: